gregjd/gregjd.github.io/_drafts/land-management-agencies.md

 ## National Wild and Scenic Rivers System

 The [National Wild and Scenic Rivers System](https://en.wikipedia.org/wiki/National_Wild_and_Scenic_Rivers_System) consists of free-flowing rivers recognized for their wild, scenic, or recreational nature.
 Designation as such provides some level of protection against the creation of dams and alteration of riverbanks and channels.
 Each river is managed by one of the four land-management agencies or by a state government.
-Inclusion in the system does not necessariy imply land ownership on behalf of the managing agency, and private property rights continue to exist.
+Inclusion in the system does not necessarily imply land ownership on behalf of the managing agency, and private property rights continue to exist.

 ## National Trails System